IBM-Cloud/docs/services/mobileaccess/facebook-auth-web.md

 3. Redirect from your Web app to the generated URI.

 	The following example retrieves the parameters from the `VCAP_SERVICES` variable, building the URL, and sending the redirect request.
+The `VCAP_SERVICES` environment variable was updated.
+If you're getting an error, update your variable and redeploy your application to pick up the change.

 	```Java
 	var cfEnv = require("cfenv");